March 29, 2022

 It would also be nice to free up time for other activities.
 I can think of a few things I’d enjoy doing.
 At the same time, I like writing and I don’t want to let anyone down who enjoys my content.
 I’ll keep thinking about it.

 I’ll leave the last words to the Minister for Financial Services, Jane Hume.
 In a recent article on this issue, Money Magazine reported:

 Jane Hume said the government will not help those consumers that do fall victim to a finfluencer’s advice, saying that would be “perpetuating a nanny state culture”.

 “There’s never an excuse for that [misleading or scamming].
 But the existence of a small number of unscrupulous actors doesn’t justify wholesale constraints and policing and freedom of expression for everyone.”

 Let me know what you think of the new rules in the comments below.
 In the meantime, I better go see what I look like in orange!

-If you would like to take action on this issue, the only thing I can think of is reaching out to Senator Hume (since she seems to be on our side).
-Express your frustration at ASIC’s new guidelines.
-Explain how online financial content has helped improve lives.
-Urge her to do all she can to have these guidelines re-considered.
-Contact info is on this page.
+If you would like to take action on this issue, the only thing I can think of is reaching out to the Minister for Financial Services.
+Explain how online financial content has helped improve countless lives.
+Urge that these guidelines are re-considered.